Breyanzi®: A safety profile in 3L+ CLL you can count on that builds on evidence seen in clinical trials and other lymphoma indications1

-The primary safety analysis was conducted in the full safety set (N=702), which included all patients who received a single dose of CAR positive viable T cells.
+The primary safety analysis was conducted in the full safety set (N=702), which included all patients who received a single dose of CAR-positive viable T cells.

-CRS-related clinical trial details1
+CRS-related clinical trial details (N=702)1,2

 • One patient had fatal CRS and 5 patients had ongoing CRS at the time of death